AjinkyaBhave/CarND_P5_DetectVehicles/writeup_report.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using `LinearSVC()` with a `C` regularisation parameter of 0.01.
+I trained a linear SVM using `LinearSVC()` with a `C` regularisation parameter of 0.01 and test set of 20% of the total examples.
 The code is in `classify_vehicles.py` (lines 126 to 195).
 I tuned `C` using `GridSearchCV` (lines 178-179).
-I briefly experimented with the RBF kernel but finally settled on a linear SVM, given the speed of prediction and good accuracy of 99.4% on the supplied project dataset (GTI and KITTI).
+I briefly experimented with the RBF kernel but finally settled on a linear SVM, given the speed of prediction and good final accuracy of 99.4% on the supplied project dataset (GTI and KITTI).
 Using a smaller `C` value allows the classifier to mis-classify some training examples to allow better generalisation on the test set.
 When I set `C` to 1 or above, I was getting a lower test accuracy, as expected.
+I have also saved the classifier and the scaler models to disk at the end of the training (lines 188-189), so I can re-use them in the vehicle detection phase.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+The code to slide windows and subsample the image for HOG features is modified from `find_cars()` given in the lessons.
+It is implemented in `detect_vehicles.py` (lines 68 to 175).
+The changes are related to optimising the code to use only HOG features, adding visualisation for debugging, and checking for the classifier confidence before accepting a detection as valid (line 133).

+I experimented with scales between 3 to 1 and finally settled on [2, 1.5, 1] as the three scales for the sliding windows.
+I applied the scales from the lower to the upper parts of the image, since I do not expect large cars far away from the camera.
+I chose the overlap after manually looking at the video over multiple iterations to see which combination gives the most reliable detections at each scale.
+I also chose different overlaps in the x and y directions for each scale: [75%, 75%, 50%].
+This helps to minimise the computation time while detecting images, since the image size to search over is reduced.
+The final parameters for the sliding windows are defined in lines 217 to 231.
+The search regions for each of the scales are shown in the images below.

+![Sliding Windows: Scale 2][image4]

+![Sliding Windows: Scale 1.5][image5]

+![Sliding Windows: Scale 1][image6]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?